 Contact Us!

-Description: Cesarean section (c-section) is a surgical procedure involving a midline abdominal incision allowing access to the uterus to deliver puppies or kittens in cases of dystocia.
-Dystocia is, by definition, difficulty giving birth and can be influenced by a variety of factors including; genetics, size disparity (i.e. father much larger than mother), poor nutrition, exhaustion, etc.
+What is dystocia?
+Difficulty whelping/giving birth and can be influenced by a variety of factors including; genetics, size disparity (i.e. father much larger than mother), poor nutrition, exhaustion, etc.

 What questions do we ask?